tme-osx/TME-AIX/starlink/readme.md

 # Starlink Internet Service Quality of Experience Predictions

-AIM: When a nomadic user (ex; Camper with RV) likes to reach internet sometimes mobile cellular radio access solutions may not be feasible (no-coverage, bad price/performance), instead satellite internet access can be a good alternative.
-As Starlink becoming more robust by means of coverage and connection speeds, the quality of experience still varios per geo-location due to altitude, number satellites being visible, impact of weather, satellite line of sight obstruction etc. For a traveler to be aware of the quality of internet service on Starlink, we have trained a neural network transformer model to predict QoE. <br>
+Objective: Nomadic users, such as RV campers, often face challenges accessing the internet in remote locations.
+While mobile cellular radio access solutions may sometimes prove inadequate due to limited coverage or suboptimal price-to-performance ratios, satellite internet offers a compelling alternative.

+With Starlink emerging as a robust option, providing improved coverage and connection speeds, its Quality of Experience (QoE) remains variable across different geographic locations.
+Factors such as altitude, the number of visible satellites, weather conditions, and potential obstructions affecting satellite line-of-sight significantly influence service quality.

+To empower travelers with insights into Starlink's internet service quality at their destination, we have developed and trained a neural network transformer model.
+This model predicts QoE by analyzing key parameters, offering nomadic users a AI-Tool to anticipate and plan their connectivity needs effectively.<br>

 <div align="center">
     <img src="https://raw.githubusercontent.com/tme-osx/TME-AIX/refs/heads/RedHat-Special/starlink/images/starling-qoe-moods.png" width="640"/>